List of educational institutions in Abbottabad

 Abbottabad is a military garrison town in the hills of the Hazara region in the Khyber Pakhtunkhwa province of Pakistan.
 It has a number of universities, colleges and schools, as well as other educational and vocational institutions.

-The most prominent of them are the Roots Millennium Schools and Roots School System also widely known as Roots International.
+The most prominent of them are Army Burn Hall College, Abbottabad Public School, Army Public College ,Pasban-E-Wattan School & College, Mandian Abbottabad and Roots Millennium Schools and Roots School System also widely known as Roots International.

 List of educational institutions in Abbottabad

 This is a list of educational institutions in the Abbottabad District.